Great Lakes Lifeways Institute

 Traditional Building & Cultural Spaces

-Harvest camps, community gatherings, teachings, storytelling, curriculum partnerships, and seasonal workshops.
+Harvest camps, community gatherings, seasonal workshops, storytelling, and curriculum partnerships.

-Indigenous land-based practices hold the teachings that guide healthy, connected, sovereign communities.
-When youth learn these skills, when Elders are honored for their knowledge, when seeds return home, when canoes touch the water again—whole communities feel that shift.
+Land-based practices carry the teachings that sustain healthy, connected communities.
+When youth learn by doing, when Elders are honored, when seeds return home, and when canoes return to the water, communities are strengthened.

-This work strengthens cultural identity, supports community healing, and builds the leadership and knowledge systems that future generations deserve.
+This work supports cultural continuity, community healing, and the knowledge systems future generations depend on.